selmaohneh/lotto/README.md

 # lotto
-A .NET Core library for polling the current lottery numbers.
+A .NET Standard library for polling the current lottery numbers.

 ![](console.JPG)